RISHAD-prog/Problem_solving/README.md

 ***
-*This repo contains the leetcode problems and its solutions I have tried in different programming languages.
+*This repo contains the leetcode problems and its solutions is on c++, c#, JavaScript.